 Longer periods of fasting can be dangerous, particularly for patients with diabetes on medication.
 If you’re on an intermittent fasting schedule, make sure to choose healthier food options and watch your portion sizes when you’re in your eating window.
 It’s counterproductive to fast for 16 hours and then eat too much unhealthy food, so be mindful of what you eat.

 How many hours of Eating and Fasting?

-For instance, if you work on night duty, your schedule has to favour you eating during the night as opposed to during the day when you’ll sleep.
+For example, if you work a night shift, your schedule should include eating during the night when you are awake, rather than during the day when you are sleeping.

 The benefits of intermittent are so many;

 - Weight loss.

 - Prevention and treatment of several diseases like diabetes.

 Are there any food restrictions during the eating window?

 “We need to impose restrictions to achieve specific goals such as weight loss.
 Fasting for 16 hours and then consuming high amounts of fatty and sugary foods does more harm than good to our health.
 Therefore, it’s essential to maintain a balanced and healthy diet while sticking to a particular eating schedule.”